-Article 24.-Formation.
+Article 24. - Formation.
 The formation is the fundamental unit in lithostratigraphic classification.
 A formation is a body of rock identified by lithic characteristics and stratigraphic position; it is prevailingly but not necessarily tabular and is mappable at the Earth's surface or traceable in the subsurface.

-- Remarks. (a) Fundamental unit.-Formations are the basic lithostratigraphic units used in describing and interpreting the geology of a region.
+Remarks. (a) Fundamental unit. - Formations are the basic lithostratigraphic units used in describing and interpreting the geology of a region.
 The limits of a formation normally are those surfaces of lithic change that give it the greatest practicable unity of constitution.
-A formation may represent a long or short time interval, may be composed of materials from one or several sources, and may include breaks in deposition (see Article 23d). - (b) Content.-A formation should possess some degree of internal lithic homogeneity or distinctive lithic features.
-It may contain between its upper and lower limits (i) rock of one lithic type, (ii) repetitions of two or more lithic types, or (iii) extreme lithic heterogeneity that in itself may constitute a form of unity when compared to the adjacent rock units. - (c) Lithic characteristics.
-Distinctive lithic characteristics include chemical and mineralogical composition, texture, and such supplementary features as color, primary sedimentary or volcanic structures, fossils (viewed as rock-forming particles), or other organic content (coal, oil-shale).
-A unit distinguishable only by the taxonomy of its fossils is not a lithostratigraphic but a biostratigraphic unit
+A formation may represent a long or short time interval, may be composed of materials from one or several sources, and may include breaks in deposition (see Article 23d).

+(b) Content. - A formation should possess some degree of internal lithic homogeneity or distinctive lithic features.
+It may contain between its upper and lower limits (i) rock of one lithic type, (ii) repetitions of two or more lithic types, or (iii) extreme lithic heterogeneity which in itself may constitute a form of unity when compared to the adjacent rock units.